Ensure multi state compliance with the

 Installation:

 Self-adhesive backing for quick installation.
 Clean and dry the surface, align, and press firmly from the center outward.
 For long-term adhesion on textured surfaces, consider edge sealing or a compatible adhesive promoter.
-Please refer to our installation guide for complete instructions.
+Please refer to our

 Compliance:

-This product was designed in accordance with Maine Title 26 Section 879 and New York A10425 or ABC Law Section 65 e.
+New York A10425 or ABC Law Section 65 e.
 Typical placements include guest rooms, public restrooms, and a conspicuous public area near the entrance.
-Please check with your local inspector to ensure it meets all code requirements for your specific city or county.